lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

    Illustration of the definition of position angle.

+It is common practice to assume a CCD x-axis as the readout (or serial-shift) direction and y-axis the parallel-shift direction.
+The direction of the readout is, in general, assumed to be the direction of the axis, e.g.; if the serial read is done left-to-right, the x-axis increases from left-to-right .
 With the advent of multiple-readout sections CCDs, defining the direction of the axis can be tricky.
-In general, it is assumed that the upper part of the CCD serial and parallel readout happens in the positive x and y-directions respectively.
+Again, the general approach is to assume that the upper part of the CCD serial and parallel readout happens in the positive x and y-directions, respectively.

+As can be seen in :numref:`fig-position-angle`, if the position angle changes (e.g. ``PA=45``) the field will be rotated in the image.

-This is an often overlooked parameter when slewing to a target but it is also fundamental in determining the rotator/instrument orientation.
+Position angle is an often overlooked parameter when slewing to a target but it is also fundamental in determining the rotator/instrument orientation.

 Users can specify the position angle for the observation as well as use a couple different strategies for dealing with the rotator/instrument position.
 This is controlled using a pair of parameters; ``rot`` and ``rot_type``, which allows the user to specify the desired value (in degrees) and rotator strategy, respectively.

 The available strategies (and their meaning) are listed in :py:class:`RotType <lsst.ts.observatory.control.utils.RotType>`.
 By default ``rot_type = RotType.SkyAuto``, which means ``rot`` is treated as "position angle" and that it can be adjusted to be in range, if necessary.
+Because telescope rotators have limited range (e.g. +/- 90 degrees for the main telescope) a certain position angle may be unreachable for a target.
-The adjustment consists of adding 180 degrees to the angle; this will usually, but not always, result in a rotation angle that is in range.
+In this case, the adjustment consists of adding 180 degrees to the specified position angle; which usually, but not always, result in a rotation angle that is in range.
 As with ``ra`` and ``dec``, ``rot`` can be specified as a float (assumed to be in degrees), as a sexagesimal string (separated by colon or space, also assumed to be in degrees), using `astropy unit module`_ or `astropy Angle object`_.

 .. _astropy unit module: https://docs.astropy.org/en/stable/units/